IDMNYU/Experimental-Print-Studio/Scanner/README.md

 * Make sure the Scanner is powered on.

 * Make sure you press ‘Scan’ and hold down the button for more than a second.

+* Make sure the side of the paper that needs to be scanned is facing down.